UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 Once your repository has been created, go to its link and clone it on your development system, under the folder you selected for this purpose.

-Here: `Clong a repo <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository>`_ is GitHub's official guide on how to clone a repository.
+Here: `Cloning a repo <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository>`_ is GitHub's official guide on how to clone a repository.